Lingsberg Runestones: U 241

 The U 241 runestone, known locally as the Lingsbergsstenen 2, was originally at the end of a causeway facing U 240.
-It was discovered in 1909 when plowing a field.
+It was discovered in 1909 during the plowing of a field.
 It has been moved and is in the courtyard of the main building of Lingsberg.
 The inscription consists of runic text carved on an intertwined serpent that is under a cross.
 Similar to U 240, U 241 is classified as being carved in runestone style Pr3 and is attributed to the runemaster Åsmund.

 The runic text mentions Húskarl and Sveinn like U 241, except for Holmfríðr, and it adds Halfdan's father Ulfríkr, who had taken two danegelds in England.
 It does not mention which leaders paid the danegelds, unlike the other two runestones in Uppland that talk of danegelds, U 344 and U 194.
 The runic texts of U 240 and U 241 were intended to be read together to form a unified message, with the text on U 241 beginning with the Old Norse word en meaning "and."

 It was common to only carve a single rune for two consecutive letters, even when the letters were at the end of one word and the beginning of a second word.
 When the text shown as Latin characters, the transliterated runes are doubled and separate words are shown.
 U 241 has three examples in its runic text where this occurred.
 The runes onklanti are transliterated as o| |onklanti, kialtakit as kialt| |takit, and salukuþs as salu| |uk| |kuþs.
 The Norse word salu for soul in the prayer at the end of the inscription was imported from English and was first recorded during the tenth century.